 When we first booked our flight, we had no clue where to stay or what to see.
 The Maldives is the most disparate country on earth so there a huge area to pick from.
 After a little research we found Kihaa Maldives, located on Kihaadhuffaru Island in the Baa Atoll.

 The Baa Atoll lies to the West of Male, the capital of the Maldives and location of the main airport.
-To reach the island, we took a very short domestic flight to an island called Dharavadhoo and then a five minute speedboat to Kihaa.
+To reach the island, we took a very short domestic flight to an island called Dharavadhoo.
+From there we took a five minute speedboat to Kihaa.
 You can also come by seaplane if you are feeling fancy.

 The boat pulled up to a pier and we stepped up in an excited rush onto Kihaa’s jetty.
 Ahead of us stretched a swathe of white sandy beach backed by lush greenery.